kjoint/kjoint/README.md

 - Hi I'm Keith
--I’m interested machine learning/artificial intelligence.
+-I’m interested machine learning/artificial intelligence and software engineering.
--I’m currently finishing my Bachelors in computer science to transition into a software engineering position.
+-I’m currently working for AWS in the Health AI team as an SDE apprentice.
 -I can be reached at mullafarry1226@gmail.com

 <!---